 “I’m 6’3″ and felt like it was decently comfortable, although I wouldn’t have minded a bit more padding overall.”

-Other Massage Chairs We Researched
+Other Massage Chairs We Researched and Tested

-- Human Touch Super Novo Zero Gravity Massage Chair: The Super Novo Massage Chair looks straight from the set of a Star Trek movie, with a sleek futuristic design, 38 different programs, and full-body massage capabilities.
+- Human Touch Super Novo Zero Gravity Massage Chair: The Super Novo Massage Chair looks straight from the set of a Star Trek movie with a sleek, futuristic design, 38 different programs, and full-body massage capabilities.
 It also has a $10,000 price tag, which makes it a little less enticing for any budget shoppers.

 How We Picked and Tested the Best Massage Chairs

 - Value: With massage chairs priced from $500 to over $10,000, you’ll find a variety of features and massage experiences.
 We compare the price of each massage chair with its quality and features to make sure that the chair is priced fairly, or even competitively.
+To earn a 3 out of 5, the chair offers sufficient features and build quality, but it doesn’t necessarily stand out for its value compared to its competitors.

 - Experience: Our testers took each massage chair through several massage sessions (typically lasting 15 to 20 minutes) to determine their overall experience.
 This was based on how comfortable and effective the session was.
+To earn a 3 out of 5, the chair delivers a decent massage experience, with minor discomfort in certain areas or some inconsistency in roller movement or air pressure.

-- Power and motor quality: Here, we looked at the specs of the motor along with how the power felt while in use.
+- Power and Motor Quality: Here, we looked at the specs of the motor, along with how the power felt while in use.
 Ideally, we want multiple motors being used in a massage chair, so that there’s less chance of the motor stalling during deep tissue massages.

-- Range of motion: How much of the body can be massaged?
+- Range of Motion: How much of the body can be massaged?
 Some massage chairs run from the shoulders to the low back, while others can cover the legs and feet, and also get the neck, too.
 More areas mean a higher score.

 Benefits of Massage Chairs